Recipe for oven-baked Plantain Chips, served with a Cilantro Lemon Dip. Such a yummy snack! They’re naturally vegan & gluten-free.

 Instructions

-- Serve, for example, with a homemade Cilantro Lemon Sunflower Seed Dip!
+• Serve them for example with this Cilantro Lemon Sunflower Seed Dip.

 Notes